William Edmondson

 William Edmondson (c.
-1874–1951) was the first African-American folk art sculptor to be given a one-person show exhibition at the Museum of Modern Art in New York City (1937).
+1874–1951) was the first African-American artist to be given a one-person show at the Museum of Modern Art in New York City (1937).

 Biography

 Edmondson was born sometime in December 1874 on the Compton Plantation in Davidson County, Tennessee.
 He did not know the date of his birth because of a fire that destroyed the family Bible.
 Edmondson was one of six children born to Orange and Jane Edmondson who had been previously enslaved before they worked as sharecroppers.
-Due to privilege regarding race and color, "mulattoes" on the plantation were given more respectable jobs where as the Edmonson's mainly worked in the corn fields and handled livestock.
+Due to privilege regarding race and color, "mulattoes" on the plantation were given more respectable jobs, whereas the Edmonsons mainly worked in the corn fields and handled livestock.
 The Edmondson family worked on the plantation and earned 12 dollars a month.
 During these times in the corn fields he would see "angels in the clouds" and believed it was God talking to him.
 Edmondson had little or no formal education.

 When his father died in late 1889, 16-year-old Edmondson refused to continue to work tirelessly on the plantation and relocated to Nashville.
 He got a good job working at the expansive new Nashville, Chattanooga and St. Louis Railroad shops.
 After an injury sustained at the Railway shops in 1907, Edmondson took a job as a custodian at the Nashville Women's Hospital, where he worked until the hospital closed in 1931.
 During this time, the Edmondson family officially resided in Nashville as his mother, Jane, was the last to leave the Compton Plantation.
 By age 39, his wages at Women's Hospital allowed him to buy a modest home and spacious lot in Edgehill, a segregated neighborhood in Nashville's Vanderbilt-Belmont area.
 Edmondson never married and he shared the home with his mother and sister, as well as, occasionally, other siblings, nieces, and nephews.
 With Jane's death in 1922, Edmonson's sister, Sarah, soon became the woman of the house.
 It was said she would often hold family barbecues that featured laughter and storytelling.
-When the hospital closed in 1931, Edmondson picked up work at various part-time jobs and in his leisure, he sculpted in his backyward and sold vegetables.
+When the hospital closed in 1931, Edmondson picked up work at various part-time jobs and in his leisure, he sculpted in his backyard and sold vegetables.

 In 1948 Edmondson stopped sculpting.
 On February 7, 1951, at age seventy-six, he died quietly in his home in Nashville, Tennessee, where illness had confined him to bed for several months.
 As he was the last of his siblings to pass, his five nieces and seven nephews carried out his funeral service which was held the next day.
 Edmondson was buried in Mount Ararat Cemetery, now Greenwood Cemetery (Nashville, Tennessee), Nashville's oldest black cemetery.
 Today there is no sign of Edmondson's grave marker because at the time cheap wooden caskets were used to bury African Americans.
 As the wood decayed it would cause the grave markers to sink into the earth.
 Mt.
 Ararat burial records of the period were lost in a fire, so his exact grave site is unknown.